GInxh/GInxh.github.io/_posts/2018-04-18-high-performance-priority-queues-and-ruby.md

 in the wild.

 There are alot of memory profile gems released that were very helpful, that are not compatible with `Ruby 2.4` or above.
-[Looking through](https://github.com/ruby/ruby/blob/730d257b5a6bc0808116d91dbbaae73344273781/gc.c) the full profile of the backend changes will be helpful in creating a memory_profiler gem going forward.
+[Looking through](https://github.com/ruby/ruby/blob/730d257b5a6bc0808116d91dbbaae73344273781/gc.c) the full profile of th  e backend changes will be helpful in creating a memory_profiler gem going forward.